 The better your channel program gets as a whole, the more partners you’re going to want.
 So it’s important that there’s no cap on how many you can bring on—you don’t want your real-life business relationships limited at the software level!
 Even if there’s not a hard and fast number of users at which you have to stop, some channel software adds per-user surcharges to a subscription that can make expanding prohibitively expensive.
 Make sure you’re using software that encourages you to grow.

 6. Is User-Friendliness a Priority?

 Channel partnering requires keeping track of a lot of moving parts.
-But you shouldn’t know it if you’re using a good partner acceleration software.
-The point of partner software is to make the experience easy and intuitive.
+But you shouldn’t know it if you’re using a good partner relationship management (PRM) software.
+The point of PRM is to make the experience easy and intuitive.
 It should let people do their jobs positioning and managing your product without having to think about the strategic complexities going on in the background.
 So if there’s a set of features your software is missing, causing you to come up with endless complex workarounds, consider transitioning to one that seamlessly meets all of your needs.

 7. Is Your Vendor Responsive?

 Successful partner programs are ever-growing and ever-changing.
 The software you use to manage them needs to be as dynamic as the partner program itself.
 So you need the kind of support, implementation of new features, and responsiveness to your needs from your vendor as your partners and their customers expect from your product.